 NOTE: there are currently two sets of velocity (LVOT) guidelines.

-The other is the newer ACVIM/ARCH version which is less strict and which I and the cardiologists I have used over the years, believe allows FAR too many high velocity dogs to be bred.
-That newer/less strict version is listed after the below better/stricter version.
+The other is the newer ACVIM/ARCH version which is somewhat less strict and which I and the cardiologists I have used over the years, believe may allow too many higher velocity dogs (that may be silent affecteds) to be bred.

 Category 1

-For dogs without KNOWN SAS in their background and whose parents (and better yet siblings too) are cardiologist cleared; then a cardiologist (or 2nd best- a specialist) auscultation is generally considered "acceptable".
+For dogs without KNOWN SAS in their background and whose parents (and better yet siblings too) are cardiologist cleared; then a cardiologist (or 2nd best- a specialist) auscultation is generally considered "acceptable" at this time by many, BUT will still allow MANY dogs with elevated velocities yet no murmurs to be blindly bred, incorrectly assuming they are totally "clear"!

 Category 2